Continent

 Waffle plot of journal paper percentages, by continent and journal (each square = 1% of data)

 Note.
-ADR: African Development Review, AEJAE: American Economic Journal.
-Applied Economics, AEJEP: American Economic Journal.
-Economic Policy, AEJM: American Economic Journal.
-Macroeconomics, AER: The American Economic Review, AERI: American Economic Review.
-Insights, AJARE: African Journal of Agricultural and Resource Economics, AJEMS: African Journal of Economic and Management Studies, AJEP: African Journal of Economic Policy, BPP: Behavioural Public Policy, EC: The Economic Journal, Econometrica: Econometrica, EDCC: Economic Development and Cultural Change, EE: Experimental Economics, JAD: Journal of African Development, JAE: Journal of African Economies, JBEE: Journal of Behavioral and Experimental Economics, JDE: Journal of Development Economics, JDS: Journal of Development Studies, JEBE: Journal of Experimental and Behavioral Economics, JEcP: Journal of Economic Psychology, JEG: Journal of Economic Growth, JHDC: Journal of Human Development and Capabilities, JLE: Journal of Labor Economics, JPE: Journal of Political Economy, JPuE: Journal of Public Economics, QJE: The Quarterly Journal of Economics, RAfPE: Review of African Political Economy, RDE: Review of Development Economics, RES: Review of Economic Studies, RIPE: Review of International Political Economy, SAJE: South African Journal of Economics, WBER: The World Bank Economic Review, WBRO: The World Bank Research Observer, WD: World Development, WDP: World Development Perspectives
+ADR: African Development Review, AEJAE: American Economic Journal Applied Economics, AEJEP: American Economic Journal Economic Policy, AEJM: American Economic Journal Macroeconomics, AER: American Economic Review, AERI: American Economic Review Insights, AJARE: African Journal of Agricultural and Resource Economics, AJEMS: African Journal of Economic and Management Studies, AJEP: African Journal of Economic Policy, BPP: Behavioural Public Policy, EC: The Economic Journal, Econometrica: Econometrica, EDCC: Economic Development and Cultural Change, EE: Experimental Economics, JAD: Journal of African Development, JAE: Journal of African Economies, JBEE: Journal of Behavioral and Experimental Economics, JDE: Journal of Development Economics, JDEf: Journal of Development Effectiveness, JDS: The Journal of Development Studies, JEcP: Journal of Economic Psychology, JEG: Journal of Economic Growth, JHDC: Journal of Human Development and Capabilities, JLE: Journal of Labor Economics, JPE: Journal of Political Economy, JPuE: Journal of Public Economics, QJE: The Quarterly Journal of Economics, RAfPE: Review of African Political Economy, RDE: Review of Development Economics, RES: The Review of Economic Studies, RIPE: Review of International Political Economy, SAJE: South African Journal of Economics, WBER: The World Bank Economic Review, WBRO: The World Bank Research Observer, WD: World Development, WDP: World Development Perspectives

 Row 2